-An Epic Road Trip Up California's Highway One —
+An Epic Road Trip Up California’s Highway One

 On the drive from L.A. to San Francisco, we seek out the detours, pit stops and people who make it worth taking the long way.

-Santa Barbara County Km 185
+Santa Barbara County

-Flower power
+Flower power is going strong.

-Left to right: Flower power is going strong; at Cold Spring Tavern, your tummy’s not the only thing growling.
+At Cold Spring Tavern, your tummy’s not the only thing growling.

 This old stagecoach station dates to 1886.
 A collection of timber structures is decorated with pre–vintage lighting, colourful signs and an arkful of taxidermy: I count nine deer plus a bear, a coyote and one trout that has hung out over the window so long, it appears to be petrified.
 And as the first stop on my four–day drive from Los Angeles to San Francisco, the Tavern proves how rewarding it can be to take the longcut.
 Most drivers make the 625–kilometre run in six hours, zipping up Interstate 5 through the state’s interior, but I’m tracing Highway 1 to check in with the inhabitants of the Central Coast – an often bypassed part of the state.
 Lined with beaches and carved by mountains, it’s bisected by detours and slow roads that attract dreamers and free spirits seeking their own rewarding route.

-Cold Spring Tavern
+A party at the Cold Spring Tavern

-A welcome party at Cold Spring Tavern.
+The welcome party at Cold Spring Tavern.

 Today’s crowd includes geared–out bikers and cyclists, young families, ladies out for a Saturday lunch.
 I take a seat in a corner near newspaper clipping tributes to a history of departed tavern pooches (and one mountain lion) and bite into the tri–tip sandwich: slow–cooked beef kissed with smoky oak tannin and drizzled with a tangy, spicy jus.

-Bell Street, Los Alamos Km 320
+Bell Street, Los Alamos

 Salomon Pico, who inspired the legend of Zorro, Spanish California’s nobleman vigilante, once holed up in the hills above this two–road western town.
 While that era is long gone, the Spanish names of towns, counties, mountains and the descendants inhabiting them are still here.
 Much groundwork was laid by Spanish missionaries, including the first grapevines planted in California, over 200 years ago.
 More than 8,500 hectares of Santa Barbara County are now devoted to growing wine grapes.